-We’re taking time over the following weeks to get to know the members of the GSA’s Early Career Scientist Committees.
+We’re taking time over the following weeks to get to know the participants in the GSA’s Early Career Scientist Leadership Program.
 Join us every week to learn more about our early career scientist advocates.

 Liaison, Communication & Outreach Subcommittee